satan666/sRaidFrames_Improved/README.md

 ## IMPORTANT
-- If you're using SRF 0.85 and older it's mandatory to delete SRF files from savedVariables folder
+- If you're using SRF 0.85 and older it's mandatory to delete SRF files from SavedVariables folder

 ## PACK CONTENT
 - sRaidFrames